Lupin III: The First

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes 1940s prologue shows Professor Bresson hiding a mysterious diary as Nazis close in.
 Cut to present day: Lupin III prowls through a museum exhibit, establishing him as the world's greatest thief seeking impossible treasures..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Lupin spots Laetitia, a young woman also trying to steal the diary.
 Their heist attempts collide spectacularly, and both narrowly escape with the diary - but Laetitia has tricked Lupin and escapes with it herself..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.